National Defense Research Institute (NDRI)

 The National Defense Research Institute (NDRI), a federally funded research and development center (FFRDC), conducts RAND research for the Office of the Secretary of Defense (OSD), the Joint Staff, the Unified Combatant Commands, the defense agencies, the United States Marine Corps, and the United States Navy.
 RAND research for the U.S. Air Force is carried out within RAND Project AIR FORCE, while research for the U.S. Army is carried out within RAND Arroyo Center.

 The primary function of NDRI is research on complex national defense policy and strategy problems, where multidisciplinary capability, objectivity, and an explicit national-interest charter are essential.
 The NDRI Director is Jack Riley.
 NDRI research program is overseen by an advisory board composed of representatives of key sponsors within DoD.
-NDRI research is conducted within five centers: Acquisition and Technology Policy, Forces and Resources Policy, Homeland Security and Defense Center, Intelligence Policy, and International Security and Defense Policy.
+NDRI research is conducted within five centers: Acquisition and Technology Policy, Forces and Resources Policy, Cyber and Intelligence Policy, International Security and Defense Policy, and Navy and Marine Forces.

 NDRI Research Centers